PezzaD84/PPPC-Screensharing/README.md

 This profile originated from another source but I cant find it again I am just updating this one.
 If you are the original owner please contact me so I can credit you.

 # HOW TO

-You can download the PPPC Config proifle and upload it to your MDM platform or you can copy the code and compile your own profile from the plist.
+You can download the PPPC Config profile and upload it to your MDM platform or you can copy the code and compile your own profile from the plist.